 A 2014 study on BIM in India noted that it was still in an experimentation phase in terms of maturity and level of implementation.
 The study found that only 22 percent of the study’s respondents had deployed BIM, 27 percent were actively considering it but 43 percent had no definite implementation plans.

-Globally, governments are playing an active role in encouraging and accelerate BIM adoption in their construction markets.
+Globally, governments are playing an active role in encouraging and accelerating BIM adoption in their construction markets.
 The UK, for instance, has defined a BIM strategy that would drive the reduction of capital costs and carbon burden in the construction and operation of the built environment.
 Similarly, the governing body for building control in Singapore formulated a BIM Roadmap in order to drive BIM adoption and improve productivity and integration across various disciplines.

 India needs a similar model to drive the systematic adoption of BIM across the sector.
 According to the BIM study mentioned earlier, several industry leaders were in agreement about the need for a National BIM Taskforce to define and coordinate a strategy for more widespread BIM adoption.

-Technologies like BIM, wearable devices, AR/VR and autonomous vehicles are redefining traditional approaches in the construction industry to the planning, design, implementation, and maintenance of large scale construction projects.
+Technologies like BIM, wearable devices, AR/VR, and autonomous vehicles are redefining traditional approaches in the construction industry to the planning, design, implementation, and maintenance of large-scale construction projects.
 Concepts like Big Data and IoT are transforming the way the industry defines and manages efficiency, productivity, quality, and safety.
 The Indian construction sector will also have to fundamentally rethink its approach to business as it is entrusted with the mandate to transform the country’s built-up environment.
 A technically skilled workforce enabled by the latest technologies will play a central role in the success of that transformation.